angelgamaza/digimon-testing/README.md

-# Digimon Spring Boot Application
+# Spring Boot Test - Example

-This project is a Spring Boot application centered around the Digimon universe.
+This project is a Spring Boot application centered in Testing purpose about the Digimon universe.

 It demonstrates the use of Testcontainers for integration testing, along with JUnit 5 and the JUnit Jupiter API.
 The application is containerized using Docker, with services and the database orchestrated via Docker Compose.

 The codebase achieves 100% test coverage across Controllers, Services, Repositories, Mappers, Exception handling, Utility and Constant classes.

+---

 ## Technologies Used

 - `Java 21`
 - `Maven 3.9.9`
-- `Spring Boot 3.4.2`
+- `Spring Boot 3.4.3`
 - `Docker`
 - `MapStruct 1.6.3`
 - `JUnit 5`
 - `Testcontainers 1.20.4`

+---

 ## Prerequisites